 June 9, 2006

-Please Note that Part 835 of the Rules of the Appellate Division, Third Department (Family Court Law Guardian Panels) has been amended.
-Among other changes, Rule 835.3(c) no longer contains the following sentence: "A law guardian who serves as a judge or justice of a city, town or village court, or law clerk to a judge or justice, shall not be assigned or accept assignment as a law guardian in the county where the court is located in any type of proceeding over which that court could exercise jurisdiction."
-22 NYCRR 835.3(c).
+Please Note: This opinion has been modified in several respects.
+First, Opinion 09-88 advises that a part-time judge may volunteer as a mediator for a program that charges no fee for mediation services, even if the judges court may refer cases for mediation.
+Second, Opinion 13-121 modifies this opinion to the extent it requires disqualification in any case where the parties to an arbitration/mediation in which the judge presided subsequently appear before the judge; disqualification is required only in related cases.
+Third, we note that Rule 835.3(c) no longer contains the following sentence: "A law guardian who serves as a judge or justice of a city, town or village court, or law clerk to a judge or justice, shall not be assigned or accept assignment as a law guardian in the county where the court is located in any type of proceeding over which that court could exercise jurisdiction."

 Digest: A recently elected part-time judge (1) may serve as a mediator with an agency unless the judge’s court has jurisdiction to refer cases to that agency; (2) may serve as a trustee of a local library that is organized as a private not-for-profit corporation, provided the position is not filled pursuant to a general election in which all voters in the municipality are entitled to vote; and (3) may, subject to certain limitations, serve as private or assigned counsel for clients involved in Family Court proceedings.